Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Notations and Preliminaries

-where $\Value$ is denoted as the output range related to the different learning problems, for example, $\Value:=\RR$ for regressions and $\Value:=\{\pm1\}$ for classifications.
-The generalized input data can represent the discretization of integral equations and differential equations, for example $\langle f,\xi^{\ast}\rangle:=\int_{\Omega}f(x)\mu(x)\ud x$ or $\langle f,\xi^{\ast}\rangle:=\partial f(x)$ as in Examples \ref{exa:BinaryClass} and \ref{exa:Poisson}.
-Thus the generalized data are used to represent the local information of different models and the regularized learning are used to construct the global approximate solutions by the generalized data, specially, the combination of black-box models and white-box models.
+This shows that linear-functional data can be a discretization of integral equations and differential equations, for example $\langle f,\xi^{\ast}\rangle:=\int_{\Omega}f(x)\mu(\ud x)$ and $\langle f,\xi^{\ast}\rangle:=\partial f(x)$ as shown in Examples \ref{exa:BinaryClass} and \ref{exa:Poisson}, respectively.
+Thus, linear-functional can be viewed as not only a vector or a point but also an operator or a distribution.
+Roughly speaking, the predual space can be viewed as an extension of a classical domain that encompasses elements of point evaluation, differentiation, and integration.
+This demonstrates the potential of utilizing linear-functional data to capture local information from various models for the development of global approximate solutions through regularized learning.
+More detailed information regarding linear-functional data and associated concepts can be found in \cite{HuangLiuTanYe2020,Unser2020,WangXu2019,Ye2019II,Ye2019I}.
+For instance, the linear-functional data are defined in predual spaces to introduce the representer theorems in Banach spaces in \cite{HuangLiuTanYe2020,WangXu2019}, while the linear-functional data are defined in Banach spaces to introduce the representer theorems in dual spaces in \cite{Unser2020}.

-\begin{remark} We mainly discuss the deterministic data and thus the range of the generalized output data focuses on the collection of all deterministic elements.
-Actually the generalized data can be extended to the stochastic data, more precisely, $\Value$ is the collection of all random variables with discrete and continuous distributions.
-More details of the generalized data and the similar concepts are mentioned in \cite{HuangLiuTanYe2020,Unser2020,WangXu2019,Ye2019II,Ye2019I}. \end{remark}
+Let $\Value$ be a collection of all output elements dependent on various machine learning problems, such as $\Value:=\RR$ for regression and $\Value:=\{\pm1\}$ for classification.
+We focus on deterministic data.
+Actually, the output data can be extended to stochastic data.
+More precisely, $\Value$ is a collection of random variables with discrete or continuous distributions, as shown in Example \ref{exa:BinaryClass}.